Destination Thailand Visa (DTV) –

 3) Can I work in Thailand with a DTV Visa?

-No, the DTV Visa does not allow employment in Thailand.
-It is intended for remote workers (workcation), cultural learners (Soft Power), or dependents.
-However, freelancers working remotely for overseas clients may be eligible under the Workcation category.
+It is designed for remote workers (workcation), cultural learners (Soft Power), and dependents.
+If you work remotely for overseas clients, you may qualify under the Workcation category, but not the Soft Power (cultural learning) route.

 4) What are the financial requirements for the DTV Visa?

-✔ The bank statement must be issued within 7 days of submitting the visa application.
+Bank statements must be issued within 14 days of application.

 Thai embassies in various countries may have slightly different requirements regarding financial proof: